openclimatefix/nowcasting_dataset/nowcasting_dataset/dataset/README.md

 ## batch.py

 'Batch' pydantic class, to hold batch data in.
+An 'Example' is one item in the batch.

 ## datamodule.py